Scottish-Tech-Army/soundscape-backend/docs/infradeploy.md

 - `photontest` is for test photon search server traffic

-To deploy and configure them, follow the following process.
+To deploy and configure them, follow these steps.

 -  Source the config file.